A Guide to Building Foundations

 The next step is to build your formwork, which is usually made from well-supported 25mm thick timber planks, to keep the concrete in place until it has had a chance to set.
 The formwork needs to be as deep as the concrete slab will be.

 It is vital that you then use a laser or spirit level to check the formwork is even as this determines the finished level of concrete.
+For further guidance, view our guide:

 Ordering your concrete

 Once the site is prepared, you are ready to lay your concrete.
 As well as the type of foundation, it is also important to know which type of concrete to use.
-Soils which contain sulphates, for example, can attack concrete over time and cause an expansive reaction.
-This can be overcome by using design chemical classes (DC), which help provide long term durability.
-If you are unsure, take a look at our guidance and/or seek advice from a structural engineer.

-You may also find using a concrete calculator useful in deciding how much concrete to order.
-It will ask for the basic shape of the area – square/rectangle, right-angled triangle, parts of a circle – and dimensions (length, width and depth) to provide you with an estimate of the volume you need.
-If you’ve got a complicated area to estimate you can build up the calculations by adding different shapes together.
+If you’ve got a complicated area to estimate, you can build up the calculations by adding different shapes together.
 The depth of concrete you need will depend on the use: footings for extensions, for example, will need to be at least 200mm thick, while around 100mm should be deep enough for a shed base.

 You also need to consider if you need to order a concrete pump.
-Using a pump is perfect when you are dealing with large volumes of concrete or when time is tight and you don’t have the manpower to use wheelbarrows (you can pump approx. 1m3 of concrete per minute).
-You will also need to use a pump if the concrete mixer truck can’t get close enough to the pour area or access to your site is restricted, underground, within an existing building or at height.
+Using a pump is perfect when you are dealing with large volumes of concrete or when time is tight, and you don’t have the manpower to use wheelbarrows (you can pump approx. 1m3 of concrete per minute).
+You will need to use a pump if the concrete mixer truck can’t get close enough to the pour area or access to your site is restricted, underground, within an existing building or at height.

 Pouring the concrete

-As a result, the concrete will need to be unloaded and levelled as quickly as possible, so make sure you have all the tools you will need at hand including a rake/shovel to move the concrete around and roughly level it and a straight-edged piece of timber to tamp down the concrete and eliminate any air pockets.
-The concrete is usually wet enough that it can be pulled around the trench using rakes,(we would suggest an S4 consistence for trench filling) before the surface is levelled out and tamped down to remove any trapped air.
-This is most efficiently achieved using a suitably sized vibrating poker.
-When the surface has been compacted to the marked-out level it can be smoothed and levelled with a conventional hand float.
+As a result, the concrete will need to be unloaded and levelled as quickly as possible, so make sure you have all the tools you will need at hand, including a rake/shovel to move the concrete around and roughly level it and a straight-edged piece of timber to tamp down the concrete and eliminate any air pockets.

 The concrete will be reasonably wet when it is poured so a shovel or rake can be used to roughly level the concrete.
 A straight-edged piece of timber can then be used to tamp down the concrete, eliminating any air pockets.
 Repeated tamping will create a reasonably smooth surface but a steel float trowel can be used as the concrete starts to harden for a finer finish.
 It is worth noting that smooth concrete can be quite slippery so often a ‘rough’ tamped or brush finish is preferable.